 Exercise together – You can set this as a challenge and encourage each other to follow through with completing the challenge.
 For example, complete 100 squats every day.
 Break it up to 50 in the morning and 50 in the evening or break it up even more to 25 at one time.
-You can also exchange it to sit ups or push ups, or any activity that doesn’t require much space or equipment.
+You can also exchange it for sit-ups or push-ups, or any activity that doesn’t require much space or equipment.

 Not wanting to put the work into building a picnic?
-Search for a charcuterie business near you that will provide the picnic (and maybe even set up and clean up!) so that you can spend the time focusing on each other and not on what side dish you’d like to bring!
+Search for a charcuterie business near you that will provide the picnic (and maybe even the setup and clean-up!) so that you can spend the time focusing on each other and not on what side dish you’d like to bring.

 Try a food sensory activity – You could do this during the picnic, or at a different time.
-Place small and easily manageable pieces of different food items in your partner's mouth while they are blindfolded, and they have to guess what the food item is.
-This could even be a good activity for building intimacy together!
+Place small and easily manageable pieces of different food items in your partner’s mouth while they are blindfolded, and have them try to guess what the food item is.
+This could even be a good activity for building intimacy together.

-Cook something together – If neither of you are good cooks, here is the opportunity to learn how to create some nice meals.
-If one of you is usually responsible for cooking, the other should give it a go with your assistance.
-Find some recipes together that you’d like to try and complete the whole process together, from prep to eating your lovely meal.
+Cook something together – If one of you is usually responsible for cooking, the other should give it a go with your assistance.
+Or, if you typically opt for takeout – maybe connecting with an interactive cooking class either in your local area or online would be a fun idea to participate in together.
+Find some recipes that you’d both like to try and complete the whole process together, from food prep to cooking to eating your lovely meal.

 Walk down memory lane – Look at old pictures of the two of you.
 Remember those times, the fun memories, and what you liked about each other back then.
-Maybe even spend a moment on appreciating how far you’ve come since then, and all that you have accomplished together.
+Maybe even spend a moment appreciating how far you’ve come since then and all that you have accomplished together.

 Eye gazing activity – Sounds simplistic and silly, but this is a powerful activity that stimulates the bonding hormones in your brains and helps with feeling connected.
 It can feel like the world’s problems melt away and it is just you two that matter.

-While sitting, face each other, make sure you are touching in some way (holding hands) and try looking into each other’s eyes for 5 minutes, without speaking or looking away.
+While sitting, face each other, make sure you are touching in some way (such as holding hands), and try looking into each other’s eyes for 5 minutes without speaking or looking away.
 Once the giggling subsides, you’ll start really appreciating the connection this activity is creating.

 Meditate together – There are a number of free meditation apps and channels on YouTube that will guide you through how and what to do.
 It is such a nice way to relax and connect at the same time.

 Try spending a small amount of time together at first and building up as you feel comfortable.
-Even just 10 minutes together can spark a renewed spirit among your relationship.
+Even just 10 minutes together can spark a renewed spirit in your relationship.

 Bedtime routine – Go to bed each day with the intention of letting the day’s stressors and irritations behind.
 Say a few kind words to each other and go to bed with a kiss and a cuddle when you have the chance.